So, fuel injectors are now used in pretty much all passenger vehicles.

 This causes any fuel left in the injector to evaporate, leaving behind hard deposits, inside the injector.
 Over time, these will eventually block the injector.

 Leaking Externally Or Internally

-There are many moving parts inside an injector; and over time they can fail; due to normal wear and tear or lack of maintenance.
+There are many moving parts inside an injector and over time they can fail.
+As a result, of normal wear and tear or lack of maintenance.